 Building the item details CSV

 Only include the SKUs and optional field columns you intend to make changes to.
 As CSV importing is a powerful tool, using this conservative method will help you avoid any potential mistakes.

-Name - A name you would like to give to the SKU.
+Name - Required when creating new items.
+A name you would like to give to the SKU.
 This is used throughout SKULabs for a brief reference.

-Barcode - The physical barcode required during scanning to fulfill the item.
+Barcode - Required when creating new items.
+The physical barcode required during scanning to fulfill the item.
 You can specify multiple barcodes by delimiting them with a comma (,).

 Length - The length of the item.